-The WD177X-00 finds an ID Field with correct track number and correct CRC within 5 revolutions of the media, or the seek error is set and an INTRQ is generated.
-If V = 0, no verification is performed.
+If v = 1 the WDI772 must find an ID Field with correct track number and correct CRC within 5 revolutions of the media, or the Seek Error is set and an INTRQ is generated.
+It v = 0, no verification is performed.

-On the WD1770-00 and WD1772-00 only, all commands, except the Force Interrupt Command, are programmed via the h Flag to delay for spindle motor start up time.
-If the h Flag is not set and the MO signal is low when a command is received, the WD1770/2-00 forces MO to a logic 1 and waits 6 revolutions before executing the command.
+On the WD1772 all commands, except the Force Interrupt Command, are programmed via the h Flag to delay for spindle motor start up time.
+If the h Flag is not set and the MO signal is low when a command is received, the WD1772 forces MO to a logic 1 and waits 6 revolutions before executing the command.
 At 300 RPM, this guarantees a one second spindle start up time.
-If after finishing the command, the device remains Idle for 9 revolutions, the MO signal goes back to a logic 0.
+If after finishing the command, the device remains idle for 9 revolutions, the MO signal goes back to a logic 0.
 If a command is issued while MO is high, the command executes immediately, defeating the 6 revolution start up.
-This feature allows consecutive Read or Write commands without waiting for motor start up each time; the WD1770/2-00 assumes the spindle motor is up to speed.
+This feature allows consecutive Read or Write commands without waiting for motor start up each time; the WD1772 assumes the spindle motor is up to speed.